Henry Jetto: Legacy

 Jetto was rediscovered in 2007 by a distant descendant, Martin Bluck, researching his family history in the Worcestershire History Centre when he discovered the records of Jetto's baptism and burial.
 The local newspaper Worcester News reported on the find as "the earliest known reference to a black person living in Worcestershire".
 In this news report the local archivist, Louisa Mann, described it as an "extremely exciting discovery":

 Black British historian Onyeka Nubia undertook much genealogical research into Jetto.
 He interviewed the living descendants of Jetto on their ancestors, and discovered Jetto's will.
-In his 2013 book Blackamoores, Onyeka cites Jetto among several black Tudors, in an argument for their prevalence in English history; he retrospectively named Jetto's will "one of the most important documents" in the book, a remarkably early document by an African in Europe.
+In his 2013 book Blackamoores, Onyeka cites Jetto among several black Tudors, in an argument for their prevalence in English history; he reflected that Jetto's will was "one of the most important documents" in the book, remarkable as an early document composed by an African in Europe.
 In an Oxford Dictionary of National Biography release dedicated to expounding the new research on the "wide spectrum of people of African origin living in Britain across the sixteenth to eighteenth centuries", released in October 2019 for UK Black History Month, Jetto was among the 23 new black biographies added to the Dictionary.
 Onyeka authored Jetto's biography in the release.